 Gideon studied law at the University of Warwick where he became heavily involved in Jewish causes as President of the Jewish Society.
 He was elected Anti-Racism Officer for the student body and appointed to advise the two police forces on hate crime.
 He graduated and returned to London in 2005.

-In the summer of 2014, as fighting flared between Hamas and Israel and antisemitism surged in Britain, he joined Campaign Against Antisemitism.
-He was the principal organiser of Campaign Against Antisemitism’s major rally outside the Royal Courts of Justice calling for zero tolerance law enforcement against antisemitism.
+Gideon joined the nascent Campaign Against Antisemitism in the summer of 2014, as fighting flared between Hamas and Israel and antisemitism surged in Britain.
+He was the principal organiser of Campaign Against Antisemitism’s major rally outside the Royal Courts of Justice which called for zero tolerance law enforcement against antisemitism.
 Gideon was elected Chairman of Campaign Against Antisemitism in autumn 2014, a duty which he performs as a volunteer.

 Gideon has worked in high-tech, commercial real estate and management consultancy.
-In addition to his charitable work for Campaign Against Antisemitism, he also serves on the board of the Jewish National Fund UK.
+In addition to his charitable work for Campaign Against Antisemitism, he also serves as a Board member of the Jewish National Fund UK.